saeyslab/spotless-benchmark/README.md

 # Generate and run the whole pipeline
 nextflow run main.nf -profile <profile_name> --mode generate_and_run --sc_input standards/reference/bronze_standard_1.rds --params-file synthvisium_params.yaml
 ```
 In the second case, the same file will be used to generate synthetic data and to integrate with deconvolution methods.
-In our benchmark we use different files for this (akin to the training and test datasets in Machine Learning).
+In our benchmark we use different files for this (akin to the training and test datasets in machine learning).

-TODO: explain arguments?

-## Using the GPU
+## Pipeline arguments
+You can find the default arguments of the pipeline in the `nextflow.config` file, under the `params` scope.
+These can be overwritten by parameters provided in the command line or in an external JSON/YAML file (see exact priorities [here](https://www.nextflow.io/docs/latest/config.html)).
+* `methods`: deconvolution methods to run in the pipeline, must be in small laters and comma-separated with no space, e.g.,  <br /> `--methods music,rctd` (default: all)
+* `mode`: as explained above, the different modes in which the pipeline can be run (run_standard, run_dataset, generate_and_run)
+* `annot`: the cell type annotation column in the input scRNA-seq Seurat object (default: subclass)
+* `sampleID`: the column containing batch information for the input scRNA-seq Seurat object (default: none)
+* `deconv_args`: extra parameters to pass onto deconvolution algorithms (default: []).
+For a syntax example, check out `conf/test.config`.
+Can also be passed with the command line, e.g., `--deconv_args.cell2location "-p 10"`
+* `synvis`: synthvisium arguments, see "Generating synthvisium data"
+* `gpu`: add this flag to use host GPU, see below

+### GPU usage
-Stereoscope and cell2location can make use of the GPU to shorten their runtimes.
-They have been installed on the [NVIDIA base image](https://hub.docker.com/r/nvidia/cuda), which allows the container to access the host GPU.
+Stereoscope and cell2location can make use of a GPU to shorten their runtimes.
 You can do this by providing the `--gpu` flag when running the pipeline.
+If you have a specific GPU you want to use, you will have to provide the index with `cuda_device` (default: 0).
+This works from inside the containers, so you still do not have to install the programs locally (the containers were built on top of a [NVIDIA base image](https://hub.docker.com/r/nvidia/cuda)).
 ```
 nextflow run main.nf -profile <profile_name> --mode run_standard --standard gold_standard_1 \
--c standards/standard.config --methods stereoscope,cell2location --gpu
+-c standards/standard.config --methods stereoscope,cell2location --gpu #--cuda_device 1
 ```

 ## Platforms
 The workflow has been tested on three platforms:
 - NextFlow 21.04.3 on the Windows Subsystem for Linux (WSL2, Ubuntu 20.04), with Docker Desktop for Windows 4.1.0
 - NextFlow 20.10.3 on CentOS 7, with Singularity 3.8.1
-- NextFlow 21.03.0 on CentOS 7, with Singularity 3.8.5 (+NVIDIA Volta V100 GPUs)
+- NextFlow 21.03.0 on CentOS 7, with Singularity 3.8.5 (and NVIDIA Volta V100 GPUs)